terminal42/contao-changelanguage/docs/08-tips-faq.md

 <dd>Using flag icons for languages is a very bad idea.
 Flags represent
     <u>countries</u> and not <u>languages</u>.
 Not every language belongs to
     only one country!
-Would you take the American flag, the British flag or the Australian flag for english?
-What flags do you use for <i>Chinese Simplified</i> and <i>Chinese Traditional</i> (two different forms of writing for the same chinese language)?<br>
+Would you take the American flag, the British flag or the Australian flag for English?
+What flags do you use for <i>Chinese Simplified</i> and <i>Chinese Traditional</i> (two different forms of writing for the same Chinese language)?<br>
     Read more at <a href="https://www.ethnologue.com/about/problem-language-identification">https://www.ethnologue.com/about/problem-language-identification</a></dd>

 <dt>Use a select menu for language selection</dt>